lloydbayley/lloydbayley.github.io/_tabs/about.md

 Hello!

 I'm Lloyd.
-I'm a bit of an inventor and engineer.
+I'm a bit of an inventor, engineer and HomeLab enthusiast.
 After a long career in IT and now winding down into retirement, I'm now finding ways to create magic.

 If it can be automated, I want to do it.